tegonal/scripts/README.md

 - expects a version in format vX.Y.Z(-RC...)
 - requires you to have a /scripts folder in your project root which contains:
 	- before-pr.sh which provides a parameterless function `beforePr` and can be sourced (add `${__SOURCED__:+return}` before executing `beforePr`)
-	- prepare-next-dev-cycle.sh which provides function `prepareNextDevCycle` with parameters `-v` for version and `-p` for additionalPattern (see source for more detail).
-Also, this file needs to be sourceable.
+	- expects that a function `prepareNextDevCycle` with parameters `-v` for version and `-p` for additionalPattern (see source for more detail) is defined.
 	  Typically, you will use [Prepare Files next dev cycle](#prepare-files-next-dev-cycle) inside which deals with things like update to SNAPSHOT version in header files etc.
 - there is a public key defined at .gt/signing-key.public.asc which will be used